tauri-apps/tauri-docs/docs/en/about/book.md

 Tauri is a brand new way to make cross-platform native-apps for web, desktop and mobile.
 At this very moment, the pre-alpha version of this MIT licensed community-based software is being prepared for public release: https://github.com/tauri-apps/tauri

-Tauri introduces novel methods for Webview integration and innovative patterns for robust threat evasion.
-The 1.0 release will ship with a multipurpose white-box analyzer and decompiler for any kind of binary and an integrated CLI for ingesting any type of html; which, when combined, provides developers and security teams with a holistic platform that has never existed as a single unit before.
+Tauri introduces novel methods for WebView integration and innovative patterns for robust threat evasion.
+The 1.0 release will ship with a multipurpose white-box analyzer and decompiler for any kind of binary and an integrated CLI for ingesting any type of HTML; which, when combined, provides developers and security teams with a holistic platform that has never existed as a single unit before.

 Tauri bridges communities and opens up new opportunities for everyone from the front end developer all the way to the low-level security and network administrators.
 Due to this level of complexity and robustness, it is important to publish a reference guide that will necessarily be updated as major versions are released.